footnotes, appendices and apparatus to the anatomy

 Berenson, with the insight of a social outsider and snob, noted that the Tournabuoni, who commissioned and peopled the fresco cycle (with something like 27 individual portraits) were themselves social climbers, vulgar new money.
 The group of figures to the viewer’s left are Tournabuoni, the group to the right are Ghirlandaio himself and his associates (brothers and partner).
 What are we to conclude?
 Perhaps nothing.
-But Joachim in the centre there, in the grip of the visual rhetoric of expulsion (Adam and Eve) as though it were some system of common law, is now distractedly watched by the jovial company, the rival bands of bravi, the social and professional insiders; it is as thought this space could comprehend any horror you care to name: those classical nymphae mildly conversing at the back of the composition as they approach the temple might at any moment dismember that lamb and turn in a moment of Dionysian orgy on Joachim (depressive river god) – and just over their heads, in fact, the innocents are being massacred in a thunder of gore - but the bravi would continue to pick their teeth, look their best.
+But Joachim in the centre there, in the grip of the visual rhetoric of expulsion (Adam and Eve) as though it were some system of common law, is now distractedly watched by the jovial company, the rival bands of bravi, the social and professional insiders; it is as though this space could comprehend any horror you care to name: those classical nymphae mildly conversing at the back of the composition as they approach the temple might at any moment dismember that lamb and turn in a moment of Dionysian orgy on Joachim (depressive river god) – and just over their heads, in fact, the innocents are being massacred in a thunder of gore - but the bravi would continue to pick their teeth, look their best.
 Perhaps Giotto, with his irrational space, his claustrophobic rickety temple, is nearer to the spirit of the odd, singular crisis of the moment.

 Not woman, obviously.